SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/03-ASTVisitors.md

 ### Introducing AST visitors: measuring the depth of the tree

-To introduce how to implement an AST visitor on RBASTs, let's implement a visitor that returns the max depth of the tree.
+To introduce how to implement an AST Visitor, let's implement a visitor that returns the max depth of the tree.
 That is, a tree with a single node has a depth of 1.
 A node with children has a depth of 1 + the maximum depth amongst all its children.
 Let's call that visitor `DepthCalculatorVisitor`.